City Park Regulations & League Government

 A USSSA Tournament Player refers to a player’s classification as defined by the Michigan USSSA State Director, taking in to consideration the player’s tournament history over the past 3 years.
 If you have any doubt about your team’s eligibility to play in Garden City, you may request that the League Commissioner verify a player’s status with the Michigan USSSA State Office.
 Garden City umpires and softball staff have full authorization to request photo id to verify the identity of any player.
 If at any time during a game, a player’s “tournament-player-status” comes in to question, the questioned player MUST COMPLY by showing a photo ID.
 Any tournament-player-eligibility protest must be brought to the attention of the Umpire and/or Field Supervisor immediately.
 At notification of the protest, the umpire/Field Supervisor will collect $20 from the protesting team for each player in question.
 Once photo id is verified for the player(s) being protested, and the protest has been completed, the game will continue.
 All protested player information and monies collected will be turned in to the League Commissioner, and verified with the Michigan USSSA State Office within 48-72 hours.
 If the protest is upheld, the protesting team will receive an automatic 7-0 forfeit victory.
 If the protest is overturned, the outcome of the game will stand.

 Full payment must accompany your registration form in order to ensure a scheduled spot.
 Garden City Parks & Recreation accepts cash or check as payment for league and/or umpire fees.
+Credit card payments are accepted with an added processing fee.
 Please make all checks payable to “Garden City Parks & Recreation.”
 Please include on all checks your phone number, current address, and drivers license number.
 If the bank returns any team checks, your team manager is responsible to repay balance and bank service fees before your next scheduled game with cash or a cashier’s check.
 You are responsible to cover any checks provided to us by a sponsor.

 Player, substitute, manager, team member or umpire who is bleeding or who has an open wound shall be prohibited from participating further in the game until the bleeding is stopped and the wound is covered.
 If treatment can be administered in a reasonable amount of time the individual would not have to leave the game.
 The length of time that is considered reasonable is umpire judgment.
 If excessive time is involved, the re-entry rule would apply to players.
 If there is an excessive amount of blood on the uniform or if a bandage becomes blood soaked, in the judgment of the umpire, the uniform/bandage must be changed before the individual may participate.
 If a player leaves a game due to injury, no out will be declared.